-Mr. Wisenberg's expertise in federal criminal law has long put him in demand with the major media to help analyze national criminal news stories.
-His experience in television and print journalism enables him to use those resources to the benefit of his clients in the rare event that such a strategic need arises.
+Mr. Wisenberg's knowledge of federal white collar criminal law has long put him in demand with the major media to help analyze national white collar news stories.
+His experience and contacts with television, print, and on-line journalists enable him to tap those resources to the benefit of his clients in the rare circumstances that such a strategic need arises.
 He is also Contributing Editor of the White Collar Crime Prof Blog.
 Some of Mr. Wisenberg's recent appearances in the media appear below.

 Reuters, September 11, 2012.
 A Reuters article quoted Mr. Wisenberg regarding the $104 million whistleblower award given by the IRS to UBS AG whistleblower Bradley Birkenfeld.

 FCPA Blog, August 9, 2012.
 The FCPA Blog discussed Mr. Wisenberg's views on DOJ's Fraud Protection Racket.

 Celebrity Court, August 5, 2012.
 Mr. Wisenberg appeared as a guest on Celebrity Court, analyzing the scandals surrounding DC Mayor Vincent Gray.